 So, who are the right partners?
 What kind of buy-in do we need to make this happen?

-First and foremost, George says, ‘they're the ones that are going to realise and operationalise this agenda.’
+First and foremost, James says, ‘they're the ones that are going to realise and operationalise this agenda.’
 In effect businesses are already in the best position to contribute to this paradigm shift, as they have the means of production, they have the capital, and they have the people on the payroll to make it happen.
-As George says, "businesses are the engines of our economy.".
+As James says, "businesses are the engines of our economy.".

 Simply put, without us as a species being on board, all of these stakeholders, no matter their size and power, will still fail to stem the tide without the widespread adoption of this new way of thinking.
 George believes each of us has power and as a collective, we have a great deal of power to change the world.

 If these stakeholders can come together in a meaningful way, creating an atmosphere conducive to a shift in attitude towards production techniques and unnecessary consumption, there is a huge opportunity.
 This presents a chance for businesses and entrepreneurs alike to completely change the present state of affairs for the better.

 Surprisingly, the kind of systems to which James refers are already beginning to come into existence, with a myriad of technological breakthroughs taking place around the world.
 As an example, James shared with delegates a unique, bioinert packaging material made by a company called Ooho, a compound extracted from seaweed.
 This product was used in place of traditional bottles by Lucozade at the London Marathon, resulting in a reduction of 30,000 single-use plastic bottles at the event. a compound extracted from seaweed.
 This product was used in place of traditional bottles by Lucozade at the London Marathon, resulting in a reduction of 30,000 single-use plastic bottles at the event.

 When asked what we as marketers can do in order to drive this mindset forwards, James urged professionals today to focus on communication and education: